Kyro-Ma/skill-foundry/README.md

 # skill-demand-agent
-Codex skill that discovers online demand signals and turns them into reviewed, publishable skills.
+Skill that discovers online demand signals and turns them into reviewed, publishable skills.